Smart Cities, Smarter Decisions: Harnessing Machine Learning and Remote Sensing for Urban Analysis

 4. Asset Management

-AI contributes to urban asset management by optimizing the maintenance and operation of public resources, thereby prolonging asset life and enhancing service levels.
+AI optimizes public resource maintenance and operation, prolonging asset life and enhancing service levels.

 F. Subtopics